JoyHsieh/DH110-JoyHsieh-Assignment02/README.md

 _view the video by clicking above or using this link: https://www.youtube.com/watch?v=mPn5W0ciOvQ_
 ## Summary of Findings & Reflection
 ### What I learned
 This test taught me how valuable it is to have a novel user take a look at the website because they can validate your findings and uncover even more issues.
+The participant also had difficulty identifying where to perform certain tasks, like write a story.
+Overall, the strong aesthetics of the website led the participant to have a postive view of the website, calling it "fresh", "familiar", "trustworthy", and "professional".
+However, the difficulty in performing some tasks was enough for the participant to also call the site "intimidating".
+Though he generally found the website easy to use, he recognized that it was unnecessarily complex.
+This will likely come into play more for the seniors, when complexity could be a deal breaker in usability.
 From a technical point of view, I learned how to set up a comprehensive usability testing survey and how to upload a video to YouTube.
 ### What went well
 I felt comfortable as the moderator since I have experience as a research assistant in a lab on campus.
 I also had no issues setting up the Zoom, downloading the video, or uploading it to YouTube.
 The participant was able to successfully complete some tasks, but not all which I think meant the tasks were well balanced.
 The participant caught on to some of the usability issues that I noticed but also uncovered some new ones.
 ### What didn't go so well